7 Ways To experience CAMPING IN KENYA Effectively.

 - Join the tent poles, (may take some time)

 - Peg your tents four corners to the ground.

 - Lay the rainfly on top of the tent and secure it.
 This protects the tent from direct rainfall in case of any.

 Best weather to go camping in Kenya?

-The best time to go out for camping in Kenya is during the cool months of the summer; December through to March.
-Be sure to be aware of your timezone before going for camping.
+The best time to go out camping in Kenya is during the cool months of the summer; December through to March.
+Be sure to be aware of your time zone before going camping.
 You do not want it to be too hot or too hot while you are out in the wild.

 Although rain is not largely a deterrent to camping, it is advisable to avoid the rainy season, which can give a really bad experience for a camper in Kenya.